Using Google BigQuery and Metabase to understand product usage

 With our dashboard ready, all we had to do was deploy our pipeline so that the dashboard could get updated with new data daily.
 Since the dashboard only uses some of the tables, we needed to modify the pipeline, that was configured to load the entire database, to instead only update the necessary tables.
 We also wanted to make it possible for the pipeline to load tables incrementally whenever possible.

-We first started by selecting the tables that we wanted to update, namely: orders, orderlines, products, categories, inventory.
-We then decided whether we wanted to update the tables incrementally or with full replace:
+We first started by selecting the tables that we wanted to update, namely: orders, orderlines, products, categories, and inventory.
+We then decided whether we wanted to update the tables incrementally or with full replacement:

-• Tables products, categories, and inventory contain information on the existing products.
+- Tables of products, categories, and inventory contain information on the existing products.
 These tables don't contain a date column and are updated whenever there is any change in inventory.
-Since the values of the existing data in the tables can change, these tables are not updated incrementally, but are instead fully loaded each time the pipeline is run.
+Since the values of the existing data in the tables can change, these tables are not updated incrementally but are instead fully loaded each time the pipeline is run.

 In order to specify these conditions and deploy our pipeline in production, we followed these steps.